El Paredon, Guatemala: Things to do & Where to Stay

 Coming from Antigua will only take around 2 hours compared to around 3 hours from Panajachel.

-Where to Stay in El Paredon
+Where to Stay in El Paredon, Guatemala

-There aren’t as many accommodations to choose from in El Paredon as there are other popular tourist attractions in Guatemala.
-Because of this, it is advised to try to book well in advance if you want a specific place to stay.
+Because of this, you are advised to try to book well in advance if you want a specific place to stay.

 Driftwood Surfer